5hir0kur0/logseq-time-recorder/README.md

 # Logseq Time Recorder

 This plugin can be used for tracking working hours.
-Logseq has a built-in functionality to track the time spent on a `TODO` block.
+Logseq has a built-in feature to track the time spent `DOING` a `TODO` block.
 However, it is not possible to edit this information (e.g., if you forgot to change the state from `TODO` to `DOING` when you started working on a task).

 ## Demo